Llangurig branch: Absorption into the GWR

 After emerging from 25 years of bankruptcy in 1900, it was hoped by passengers, freight customers and the authorities that a large railway company would take over the residual western M&MR. After the passing of two Acts of Parliament, in 1906 the Great Western Railway took over running of the M&MR, finally absorbing the company in 1911.
 The GWR merged the M&MR with the C&CR, worked together to become the Carmarthen to Aberystwyth line.

 In 1923 after grouping, the GWR absorbed the Cambrian Railways, which included the L&NR.
 In 1925 it looked at reviving the line to Llangurig and beyond as a branchline, but discovered it had itself sold-off the associated land when it had fully absorbed the M&MR in 1911.
-Penbontbren Junction signal box existed and was staffed until the MWR mainline closed on 31 December 1962, under British Railways.
+Penpontbren Junction signal box and signalling were recorded in a series of photographs in the L&GRP collection dated 1904.
+The signal box was boarded up with the access steps removed and the signals set at “proceed”.